Counting rational points on a Grassmannian: Introduction

 where $p$ is a polynomial of degree $\rk \mathrm{Pic}(V) - 1$, they conjecture that the error term is of size $O(H^{1-\varepsilon})$ with $\varepsilon = (\dim V)^{-1}$.
 On the other hand, when $V$ is a Grassmannian, the literature (for instance Schmidt \cite{Sch}, and Thunder \cite{Thu1} \cite{Thu2}) suggests that $\varepsilon = b(n,d)/n$, as their analyses seem fairly sharp.
 Our Corollary \ref{cor:3} extends this to flag varieties of type $(e,d)$, suggesting that we have $\varepsilon = b(n,d)/n$ again, at least when $d \leq n/2$.
 In case $e \geq n/2$, one may be able to estimate $\varepsilon = 1/(n-e)n$ by duality.
 But in general the nature of $\varepsilon$ appears rather complicated.

-One can of course prove an analogue of Corollary \ref{cor:3} for a flag variety of any type that is strong enough to yield these same implications, by essentially the same argument.
+It is possible to prove by a similar argument an analogue of Corollary \ref{cor:3} for a flag variety of any type that is strong enough to yield these same implications.
 On the other hand, we expect the ideal formula that would count all points on a flag variety to require another substantial amount of effort along the lines of the present paper.
-One potential approach would be to investigate if every $b_\gamma$ in \eqref{eq:main} contains sufficiently many factors of $\det L$, which would allow our error-bounding techniques to apply immediately.
+As stated in the remark after Theorem \ref{thm:main}, if we could find explicit expressions for every $b_j$ in \eqref{eq:main}, preferably containing large powers of $\det \lat L$, it would allow our error-bounding techniques to apply immediately.
+Using the methods of the present paper, it may be possible to achieve this for the first few small values of $d$.